 If you choose to write your program in a separate text editor first, we recommend one like Sublime Text.
 Sublime Text gives you a lot of options when writing your program, and it is easy to copy and paste your Sublime Text document directly into a GuidedTrack program.

 Copying and pasting from other programs, such as Microsoft Word, sometimes cause formatting errors and you may find that your indentations have been altered.
-If you do wish to use Microsoft Word for writing your programs we’ve created some recommendations to help you have the most success.
+If you do wish to use Microsoft Word for writing your programs we’ve created some recommendations.

 At this point, copying and pasting your program is the only option for adding it to your programs list.
 However, in the future we will offer upload options.